YORK City manager Martin Foyle ran the rule over trialists David Dowson, Danny Racchi and Jamal Fyfield in yesterday’s 1-1 reserve draw against

 The 22-year-old forward has only started one game with the Red Devils since his summer switch from Eastbourne Borough.

 His opportunities look likely to become more restricted at the Broadfield Stadium following the Sussex side’s six-figure signing of former City marksman Richard Brodie last week.

-Foyle is still considering the offer and added: “We’ve been asked by Steve Evans (Crawley’s manager) if we want to take him because we were fair to him with Richard Brodie and that’s how you build relationships in football.
+Foyle is still considering the offer and added: “We’ve been asked by Steve Evans (Crawley’s manager) if we want to take him because we were fair to him with Richard Brodie and that’s how you build

 “We are getting offered loads of players but they have to be right for the team.